thomas-mindruptive/pure-svelte/tmp/ticket.md

 *   OS: [Your OS]
 *   `tsconfig.json` settings: `strict: true`, `exactOptionalPropertyTypes: true`

-This combination of behaviors forces developers to adopt defensive patterns to work around the framework's magic, which seems to contradict the goal of a streamlined developer experience.
-We believe a more predictable and transparent type system would greatly enhance SvelteKit for professional, large-scale application development.
+This behavior forces developers into a frustrating cycle of chasing non-local errors and ultimately encourages them to weaken their application's type safety to appease the compiler.
+Improving the predictability and transparency of the type system would be a significant enhancement for professional SvelteKit development.

+Thank you for your consideration.
 Thank you for your consideration.
 **System Info**
 *   SvelteKit version: ^2.22.0